-Rule 902(13) provides for the self-authentication of: “A record generated by an electronic process or system that produces an accurate result, as shown by a certification of a qualified person that complies with the certification requirements of Rule 902(11) or (12).
-The proponent must also meet the notice requirements of Rule 902(11).”
+Rule 902(14) provides for self-authentication of: “Data copied from an electronic device, storage medium, or file, if authenticated by a process of digital identification, as shown by a certification of a qualified person that complies with the certification requirements of Rule 902(11) or (12).
+The proponent also must meet the notice requirements of Rule 902(11).”

 When there is no dispute as to authenticity of ESI, 902(13) and (14) should help achieve the laudable goal of reducing the expense of litigation.
 Rather than present live testimony of a foundation witness, the proponent establishes authenticity under 902(13) and (14) by presenting a certification containing information that would be sufficient to establish authenticity if the information were provided by testimony at a hearing or trial.
 While providing a streamlined procedure for authentication, these amendments are not intended to limit a party from establishing authenticity of electronic evidence on any ground provided in the Federal Rules of Evidence.
 902(13) and (14) are limited to authentication, and any attempt to satisfy a hearsay exception must be made independently.

 Rule 902(13) describes a process for authenticating records “generated by an electronic process or system,” such as a printout from a webpage, or a document retrieved from files stored in a personal computer.